ISL: Mumbai face NorthEast United as top-four race heats up

 The hosts have four games to go in the league stage and more importantly three are to be played in front of the home crowd at the Mumbai Football Arena.
 Mumbai, placed fifth with 20 points, had a topsy-turvy campaign so far.

-They have won five of the 14 games while drawing five and losing four games.
-A win would help them bag three points and more importantly aid them to move up in the table.
+They have won five of the 14 games, while drawing five and losing four.
+A win would help them bag three points and more importantly push them up on the points table.

 So when the Jorge Costa-managed team take field, that would be the only thing on their mind.
 For Mumbai, their highest goal scorer in the season Tunisian Amine Chermiti (five goals from 13 matches), will have to put up another spirited show and so would Modou Sougou, who had a lackluster season by his standards having netted only thrice from 11 games.